 In the Yellowstone or Grand Teton National Park, the same logic applies.
 There, most common marijuana charge is for a violation of 36 CFR 2.35(b)(2), which criminalizes possession of a controlled substance.
 The statutes says:

 (b) Controlled substances.
 The following are prohibited:(1) The delivery of a controlled substance, except when distribution is made by a practitioner in accordance with applicable law.
 For the purposes of this paragraph, delivery means the actual, attempted or constructive transfer of a controlled substance whether or not there exists an agency relationship.(2) The possession of a controlled substance, unless such substance was obtained by the possessor directly, or pursuant to a valid prescription or order, from a practitioner acting in the course of professional practice or otherwise allowed by Federal or State law.

 On the first read of the statute, you may think that you are entitled to possess the substance since you have a medical marijuana card, and therefore obtained the controlled substance pursuant to a valid prescription under State law.
-However, because the federal government doesn’t recognize medical marijuana (well, the Obama administration sort of does), you’re out of luck.** Under federal law, marijuana is a schedule one controlled substance and possession is a federal crime.
+However, because the federal government doesn’t recognize medical marijuana, you’re out of luck.
+Under federal law, marijuana is a schedule one controlled substance and possession is a federal crime.

 Occasionally, when considering whether to order drug treatment, our local judges will order less drug treatment for a medical marijuana patient.